 Breath Ketone Tests

-You can test ketones on your breathe by using a Ketonix meter.
+You can test ketones on your breath by using a Ketonix meter.
 You blow into and it shows a reading based on the detected level of acetone, which is the ketone that shows up on your breath.

 Blood Ketone Tests